rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 1 row in set (0.000 sec)
 ```

-### Check your Knowledge secondary server with MariaDB
+### Check your Knowledge of the secondary server with MariaDB

-:heavy_check_mark: Each server must have the same id within a cluster?
+:heavy_check_mark: Each server must have the same ID within a cluster.

 * [ ] True
 * [ ] False

-:heavy_check_mark: Binary logs must be enabled before replication is activated.?
+:heavy_check_mark: Binary logs must be enabled before replication is activated.

 * [ ] True
 * [ ] False
 * [ ] It depends

-### Conclusion secondary server with MariaDB
+### Conclusion about the secondary server with MariaDB

 As you can see, creating one or more secondary servers is a relatively easy action, but it does require service interruption on the main server.

-It does, however, offer many advantages: high data availability, load balancing, and simplified backup.
+However, it offers many advantages: high data availability, load balancing, and simplified backup.

-It goes without saying that, in the event of a main server crash, promotion of one of the secondary servers to main server can occur.
+In a central server crash, one of the secondary servers can be promoted to the central server.

 <!---